phivk/gradu.al/content/index.md

   - presentation
   - brainstorm
   - AMA
-infoBars:
-  - icon: "\U0001F914"
-    text: Got a question or feedback?
-    link:
-      text: Send Philo an email :)
-      href: mailto:philo@gradu.al
 ---

-## Hi 👋 <br /> Welcome to lab.SNG on Gradual!
+## 👋 Welcome to RADA on Gradual!

-This is a space to express things you’d like to learn and share with others at SNG.
-Join the conversation on [Slack](https://labsng.slack.com/) to start planning the first session!
+This is a space to express things you’d like to learn and share with other RADA alumni.